rickballard/CoCivium/docs/public-profile.md

 That larger vision might even earn our species an invitation into multiversal civilization.
 Because, if "they" are out there, secretly observing, they may be forgiven for wondering whether we are parasite or potential.

-CoCivium may eventually be deprecated and forgotten, as I will be.
+CoCivium™ may eventually be deprecated and forgotten, as I will be.
 But it will be enough to know:

 *“This was a life well spent, my son.
 Dead, I may still be there, in the sleepy wind you feel as you fall asleep, in the stirrings beneath your hair as your ideas awake, and in the eyes of your own kid when he firsts looks at you, still unable to speak, but with words that burst your heart.*